canyon289/intro_to_pydata/lessonplans/day_1.md

-# Rough outline Day 1: Code Craftsmanship and Python Language Introduction
+# Rough Outline Day 1: Code Craftsmanship and Python Language Introduction
 Note: This is the rough outline meant scaffold full tutorial development

 ## Section 1: Introductions and Class format